TorNATO-PRO/TorNATO-PRO.github.io/src/content/posts/stack-safe-purescript.md

 # Tail Recursion

 If you have experience programming, you might avoid writing recursive functions due to a fear of overloading the stack with function calls, and you might view recursion in general as more of a toy than something that you can use in your day job. **Tail recursion** is a solution to this problem.
-It is a technique that allows you, the programmer, to trade stack space for heap space by writing a recursive function such that on each branch, the self-recursive call is the final action (first-order).
+It is a technique that allows you, the programmer, to trade stack space for heap space by writing a recursive function such that on each branch, the self-recursive call is the final action.
 This transformation enables **tail-call optimization**, allowing such functions to execute without growing the call stack.
-However, not all languages implement tail-call optimizations, so this solution is not yet a panacea.
+However, not all languages implement tail-call optimization (which is unfortunate, because that makes writing correct recursive code much harder), so this solution is not yet a panacea.
 You can add this technique to your toolbox for making stack safe functions.

 ```purescript
 -- CANNOT TCO